ljgw/frankwalter/README.md

 Acknowledgements
 ----------------
-Frank-Walter would not have been complete or even possible without the inspiration and material provided by the following people:
+FrankWalter would not have been complete or even possible without the inspiration and material provided by the following people:

 * Working with magic bitboards and kindergarten bitboards it is hard not to acknowledge Gerd Isenberg, Pradu Kannan en Lasse Hansen.
 * The openingbook format is the Beowulf-format.
 Principal author Colin Frayn also provided the basic book, used with permission.
 * Texels Tuning Method was developed by Peter Österlund, I have made use of the positions provided by the authors of Zurichess (quiet-labeled.epd)
 * Syzygy Tablebases were developed by Ronald de Man.
 Basil00 made a c/c++ library for easy integration in c/c++ projects.
 I've taken the fork of Jon Dart and integrated in my Java program via JNI.
-* In general, the people on TalkChess forums and behind the Chessprogramming.org wiki have been great sources of ideas and knowledge.
+* In general, the people on TalkChess forums and behind the chessprogramming.org wiki have been great sources of ideas and knowledge.
-* Finally Ron Murawski for hosting versions of FrankWalter on http://www.computer-chess.org.